 At HSBC, we want our people to feel safe to raise concerns and to feel certain that we will take them seriously.
-We encourage our people to speak up and change HSBC for the better.
+We encourage our people to speak up and help us do what’s right.

 Ensuring our people feel able to raise concerns is vital to creating the right culture and to HSBC’s long-term success.